-Maintain and Update the Concurrency Evaluation Tracking Tool
+> Maintain and Update the Concurrency Evaluation Tracking Tool

 ✓ The Concurrency Evaluation Tracking Tool (CETT) maintains an inventory of arterial traffic counts and capacities, high-frequency transit capacity and ridership data obtained directly from WTA, and the degree of completeness for sidewalk and bicycle facilities adopted in the Transportation Element of the Comprehensive Plan.
 The CETT is also used to track and monitor the number of person trips withdrawn for new development for each CSA.
 To maintain the effectiveness of this tool, staff must maintain upkeep of arterial traffic counts, WTA transit ridership, completeness of sidewalks and bike lanes, and, where applicable, trails that serve a transportation function.
-The CETT has been updated to incorporate 2009 arterial traffic counts, 2009 WTA public transit ridership data, and public and private construction of sidewalk and bike lane facilities.
+The CETT has been updated to incorporate development proposals made in 2010, arterial traffic counts collected in 2010, 2009 WTA public transit ridership data, and sidewalk and bike lane facilities constructed in 2010.
 In addition, "bicycle-friendly trails" data has been inventoried and incorporated into each CSA where these trails serve a clear transportation function.